ecosensors/EcoBoard/README.md

-## GPIO I/O expander port (PCF8574) and 1-Wire
+## GPIO I/O expander port (PCF8574)
-EcoBoarduse 6 additonal GPIO with the PCF8574 ([Datasheeet](https://www.ti.com/product/PCF8574) ).
+EcoBoard uses 6 additonal GPIO with the PCF8574 ([Datasheeet](https://www.ti.com/product/PCF8574) ).
 The outputs P1 to P6, controls other devices or LEDs.
 However, as the outputs can only provide 25mA, in some cases, this power may not be sufficient.
 It's the reason why, we added three MOSFET-P (IRML2244) on the outputs P0, P1, P2 and P3.

 ![mosfet IRML2244](assets/mosfet.jpg)